-Amazon East HQ: Incentives from, benefits for, chosen cities
+Amazon East: Incentives from, benefits for new Amazon HQs

-Amazon stands to get nearly $2.5 billion in tax breaks and other incentives as part of its deals to open up two new offices with more than 25,000 new jobs at each location.
-New York City and Arlington, Virginia, won the competition Tuesday to house Amazon's two new offices, which are being called the second and third headquarters locations for the Seattle online retailer.
-Nashville, Tennessee, was selected to become an operations hub.
-Following are some of the perks Amazon says it will get, along with the benefits to the chosen cities.
+Amazon could get more than $2 billion in tax breaks and other incentives as part of its deals to open up two new offices with more than 25,000 new jobs at each location.
+New York City and Arlington County, Virginia, will be home to two new nerve centers, which are being called the second and third headquarters for the Seattle company.
+Nashville, Tennessee, was named as an operations hub.
+Following are some of the perks Amazon says it will get, along with the perks for the cities.

 NEW YORK CITY - Long Island City